Babusrinivasan76/atlastoredshift/README.md

 [Redshift Specturm - external table](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/Scripts/RedshiftML_for_CustomerActivity.sql)

+The above steps also explain the steps to train the model using the Redshift ML services.

 ## Business Use Cases:
 Enterprises like Retail, Banking & Finance and Manufacturing are in great demand for the operational analytics for it's various real-time analytics.

 A few are captured below

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/04.Key%20Business%20Use%20Cases.png)